-15-Minute ParkingIn an effort to promote downtown, small businesses, the Marietta City Council voted unanimously to establish six 15-minute parking spots around the Square for curbside pickup.
+15-Minute ParkingIn an effort to promote downtown, small businesses, the Marietta City Council voted unanimously to establish seven, 15-minute parking spots around the Square for curbside pickup.

 In an effort to assist our local businesses during this difficult time, the City of Marietta will be continuously sharing resources and assistance opportunities as they arise.
 Please see information below.
 For additional details regarding the EIDLs and CARES Act programs, please view this informative webinar hosted by the Cobb Chamber.